 Third, the PKEs differ in many further details (see Section 8.5), which can interact in many ways with the state-of-the-art attacks.
-For example, after [49], the security estimate for lac192 was downgraded from 2^{286} to 2^{278} , which might not sound like a dramatic change but reflects a pervasive failure to analyze and optimize "hybrid attacks".
+For example, after [71], the security estimate for lac192 was downgraded from 2^{286} to 2^{278} (see [103]), which might not sound like a dramatic change but reflects a pervasive failure to analyze and optimize "hybrid attacks".
 Each PKE needs to be analyzed; there are no theorems stating that one of the PKEs is at least as hard to break as another.

 Fourth, other complicated attack strategies have appeared in state-of-theart attacks against other lattice-based cryptosystems.
-For example, some lattice problems have been broken for ideal lattices arising from number fields with small Galois groups, as illustrated by the polynomial-time quantum break [21] of Gentry's original STOC 2009 FHE system [32] for cyclotomic fields, and the quasipolynomial-time non-quantum break [14] of analogous FHE systems for a wide range of multiquadratic fields.
+For example, some lattice problems have been broken for ideal lattices arising from number fields with small Galois groups, as illustrated by the polynomial-time quantum break [32] of Gentry's original STOC 2009 FHE system [46] for cyclotomic fields, the quasipolynomial-time non-quantum break [18] of analogous FHE systems for a wide range of multiquadratic fields, and recently a similar break [68] for multicubic fields.
 Various claims of lines separating these attacks from the target PKEs have been disproven by more recent advances in attacks; reviewers are forced to consider whether further advances could damage the target PKEs.
 NTRU Prime tries to simplify this review by avoiding small Galois groups, and Frodo tries to simplify this review by avoiding number fields entirely, but most of the target PKEs use cyclotomic fields.

 8.4.
 Misevaluations of the cost of review.
 There is a common belief that easy-to-state hardness assumptions are easy-to-review hardness assumptions.
-For example, Katz and Lindell [42, page 22] claim that "assumptions that are simpler to state ... are easier to study and to (potentially) refute".
+For example, Katz and Lindell [60, page 22] claim that "assumptions that are simpler to state ... are easier to study and to (potentially) refute".22

-As pre-quantum examples, the hardness of factoring and the hardness of multiplicative-group discrete logarithms are simpler to state than the hardness of, e.g., Curve25519 discrete logarithms.22 The belief then says that the first two hardness assumptions are easier to study than the third.
+As pre-quantum examples, the hardness of factoring and the hardness of multiplicative-group discrete logarithms are simpler to state than the hardness of, e.g., Curve25519 discrete logarithms.23 The belief then says that the first two hardness assumptions are easier to study than the third.
 But extensive cryptanalysis indicates the opposite.
-The factoring problem and the multiplicative-group discrete-logarithm problem provide many more tools to the attacker than the Curve25519 discrete-logarithm problem does.23 These tools have been combined into very complicated attacks24 including several advances this decade (e.g., [13]).
-Further advances would not be surprising.
+The factoring problem and the multiplicative-group discrete-logarithm problem provide many more tools to the attacker than the